 If it wasn't for Working Wales, I don't think I would be in the position I am in now.
 The sense of achievement I have experienced is amazing and has encouraged me to study for a degree.
 I am now working towards a BSc in Computing, IT and Business with the Open University.”

-*Working Wales is delivered by Careers Wales and funded by the Welsh Government and the European Social Fund.
+*Working Wales is delivered by Careers Wales and funded by the Welsh Government.

 If you live in the South Wales valleys, the Access funding provides vocational training grants to help you update your skills and improve your employment opportunities.

 Funding available in Wales for training, college and university courses.